PeterCamilleri/CX16/vm/sweet_16.md

 sim65 t65_sweet_16.out
 ```

-When this is done, here are the macros that are added:
+To support this instruction, these are the macros that are added:

 Macro | Description
 ------|--------------